michaelyinopen/timeline/README.md

 * `itemComponent`(Optional) you can pass a custom react component to render the items.
 The component receives the item's `id` as prop.
 * `groupComponent`(Optional) you can pass a custom react component to render the group's area where items are placed.
 The component receives the group's `id` as prop. *This does not affect the group axis on the left.*

+*Note: `timeOptions`, `groups` and `items` pass as props are used only to initialize the timeline.
+Updates to these props will not take effect, please refer to [Controlled Timeline](wiki/controlled-timeline.md) if you want to update these props.*

 *Note: other properties in `timeOptions`, `groups` and `items` objects are ignored.*

 ### ScheduleContainer Props